 - Komaroff, Linda.
 Gift Tradition in Islamic Art.
 Los Angeles: Los Angeles County Museum of Art, 2012.

 - Komaroff, Linda.
 Gifts of the Sultan: the Arts of Giving at the Islamic Courts.
 Los Angeles: Los Angeles County Museum of Art, 2011.

-- Hopkins, Henry T. ed., Los Angeles County Museum of Art: Illustrated Handbook.
+- Hopkins, Henry T., ed.
+Illustrated Handbook of the Los Angeles County Museum of Art.
 West Germany: Bruder Hartmann, 1965.